If Anyone Can Take On Kendall Roy, It's Ziwe

 "I’m actually disappointed I didn’t get to interview Kendall Roy proper," she continued.
 "I would’ve loved to see him squirm.
 I would’ve loved to do my little lean; it would’ve been great television...I’ve always wanted to ask Kendall Roy, 'How many Black friends do you have?' and one day we’ll get that answer."
 (Though, I think we know the answer to that question.)

-Season three of Succession is now available to watch on Now TV
+Season three of Succession is now available for streaming, only on Crave.